 You failed, the pitch failed, okay.
 Say something cool and then shut the heck up.
 Then if you do it right they are going to say something back if there is any interest or possibility.

-A financial advisor elevator pitch should be brief!
+Cut this financial advisor elevator pitch crap out!

 I did this podcast called the ‘2 sentence rule’ and I encourage you to review that.
 Basically it’s a new mode of communication for financial advisors.
 I’m interested in creating a new way of communicating and especially in financial services, but this is just human to human.